zane-ops/zane-ops/CONTRIBUTING.md

        sudo networksetup -setdnsservers Wi-Fi 127.0.0.1  1.1.1.1 8.8.8.8 8.8.4.4 # the last 3 servers are cloudflare and google dns servers
        ```
        The app should be available at https://app.zaneops.local.

+    4. Now you should try to run this command to see if the local DNS server is correctly setup :

+      ```shell
+      nslookup zaneops.local localhost
+      ```
+   If you get an error like this, please ensure that your server is up, (with `make dev`) :
+      ```
+      ;; connection timed out; no servers could be reached
+      ```
+   If you still have issues, you can open an issue in the repository, we will have a look at it.

 6. **Open the source code and start rocking ! 😎**